What is it exactly?

 In cases where surgical intervention is required for severe IVDD, medications are often used before and after the procedure to manage pain, inflammation, and prevent complications.

-Your Vet might suggest surgery for severe cases especially when conservative treatments have not been successful or when there are severe neurological deficits.
-The main surgical procedures used for IVDD are hemilaminectomy and disc fenestration.
+Surgical management of IVDD is considered when conservative treatments are not effective or when the condition is severe.
 The choice of surgery depends on the location, severity, and specific circumstances of the disc herniation.

-Hemilaminectomy or Decompressive Surgery is the most common surgical procedure for IVDD.
-It involves removing a portion of the affected vertebra or disc to relieve pressure on the spinal cord or nerves.
-By decompressing the spinal cord or nerves, hemilaminectomy helps alleviate pain, improve neurological function, and prevent further damage.
+Hemilaminectomy or Decompressive Surgery is the most common surgical procedure for IVDD and is often used for Type I IVDD.
+It involves removing a portion of the vertebra to access and remove the herniated disc material to relieve pressure on the spinal cord or nerves.

-Disc fenestration is a less invasive surgical option for certain types of disc herniation.
+Discectomy is a less invasive surgical option for certain types of disc herniation.
 It involves creating small openings in the outer layer of the affected disc to remove the herniated material and decompress the spinal cord and nerve roots.
-Dogs usually have a shorter recovery time with disc fenestration compared to hemilaminectomy.

 Prevention of IVDD in Dogs